mnkg561/loveandhiphop/README.md

    - [X] Once user redirected back from facebook after succesful authentication, show the all the registration fields with              pre-filled data and allow users to update the information.
 Once user clicks on update/Agree button insert/update the          information in Parse Server.

 - [X] Tab Bar options on Users Home screen
-- [-] Date/Flirt/Matches
+- [X] Date/Flirt/Matches
-   - [ ] If user has a valid session, Display all the potential matches according to Match criteria.
+   - [X] If user has a valid session, Display all the potential matches according to Match criteria.
-   - [ ] Provide the basic info in the main page like Name, Age, Location, Top Hip hop liked songs.
+   - [X] Provide the basic info in the main page like Name, Age, Location, Top Hip hop liked songs.
    - [ ] Allow users to send a friend(??) requests to potential matches.
    - [ ] if both the users mutually like then show the email id on the screen.
 - [X] Open Chat